Toric Einstein 4-manifolds with nonnegative sectional curvature: Uniqueness of the Einstein metric when the Einstein metric when chi(M)=4

-\end{remark} We can now prove that among all actions over $M=S^2\times S^2$ or $\C P^2\#\bar{\C P}^2$ there is only one of them admitting invariant Einstein metric of nonnegative sectional curvature.
-In this case the orbit space has four edges, and without loss of generalizty we can assume the isotropy groups are given consecutively by $S(1,0)$, $S(0,1)$, $S(1,0)$, $S(p,1)$, where $p$ is an even integer if the topology is $S^2\times S^2$, and an odd integer if the topology is $\C P^2\#\bar{\C P}^2$.
-Since the sectional curvature is nonnegative and $\Sigma$ can be embedded into $M$ as a totally geodesic submanifold, we know the orbit space must be a flat square.
-We then prove the following proposition: \begin{prop} If $(\Sigma,g_\Sigma)$ is a flat square and $M$ has a $T^2$-invariant Einstein metric, then $M$ is isometric to the product $S^2\times S^2$ of two spheres of the same radius, and the action must be the product action. \end{prop} \begin{proof} We can solve for all entries of the metric tensor explicitly.
-Let the square be given by $\{(x,y)|0\leq x,y\leq \pi\}$, and let the codimension one stratum corresponding to $y=0,\pi$ have isotropy groups $S(0,1), S(p,1)$.
-The orbit volume function is given by the principal eigenfunction $\phi(x,y)=\sin(x)\sin(y)$, as one can verify its first derivatives along a codimension one stratum.
+\end{remark} We can now prove that among all actions over $M=S^2\times S^2$ or $\mathbb{CP}^2\#\bar{\mathbb{CP}}^2$ there is only one of them admitting invariant Einstein metric of non-negative sectional curvature.
+In this case the orbit space has four edges, and without loss of generalizty we can assume the isotropy groups are given consecutively by $S(1,0)$, $S(0,1)$, $S(1,0)$, $S(p,1)$, where $p$ is an even integer if the topology is $S^2\times S^2$, and an odd integer if the topology is $\mathbb{CP}^2\#\bar{\mathbb{CP}}^2$ \cite{Hi51}.
+Since the sectional curvature is non-negative and $\Sigma$ can be embedded into $M$ as a totally geodesic submanifold, we know the orbit space must be a flat square. \begin{proposition} If $(\Sigma,g_\Sigma)$ is a flat square and $M$ has a $T^2$-invariant Einstein metric, then $M$ is isometric to the product $S^2\times S^2$ of two spheres of the same radius, and the action must be the product action. \end{proposition} \begin{proof} We can solve for all entries of the metric tensor explicitly.
+Let the square be given by $\{(x,y)|0\leq x,y\leq \pi\}$, and let the codimension-two stratum corresponding to $y=0,\pi$ have isotropy groups $S(0,1), S(p,1)$.
+The orbit volume function is given by the principal eigenfunction $\phi(x,y)=\sin(x)\sin(y)$, as one can verify its first derivatives along a codimension-two stratum.
 We then observe that

 give the unique solutions to the second order linear PDEs mentioned in this section.
 However, they do not yield Einsteim metrics unless $p=0$: we have $\det(g_{ij}^\Omega)=\sin^2(x)\sin^2(y)+\frac{p^2}{2}\sin^4(x)\sin^2(y)\neq \phi^2$ unless $p=0$. \end{proof}